Continuing healthcare (CHC) is a package of care that is arranged and funded by the NHS.

 CHC services are for people who, because of a primary health need, are eligible for NHS CHC.
 This includes all adults 18 and over who may have complex physical disabilities, learning disabilities and/or complex emotional and psychological needs.

-CHC is not based on a particular diagnosis but on the needs which arise from a diagnosis.
-To determine a person’s needs a comprehensive health needs assessment is completed by multi-disciplinary health and social care professionals, using the national tools set out by the Department of Health.
+CHC eligibility is not determined by a specific diagnosis but by the level and nature of needs arising from that diagnosis.
+To assess these needs, a comprehensive health needs assessment is carried out by a multidisciplinary team of health and social care professionals, using nationally approved tools set out by the Department of Health.

 Tools used in a CHC assessment:

 In certain situations, a clinician may decide a person should be fast-tracked for CHC.
-During fast-tracking, a person avoids the full assessment process.
-A person may receive fast-tracked CHC if:
+During the Fast Track process, a person avoids having a full assessment.
+A person may be eligible to receive fast-track CHC funding if:

-- their needs to be urgently met, for example to provide appropriate end of life support in their own home or care setting
+• their needs must be met urgently, for example by providing appropriate end-of-life care in their own home or chosen care setting

 NHS-funded Nursing Care